 - Public Health Departments

 While AFN welcomes many organizations as members, there are a few exceptions.
 Below is a list of those that are ineligible to join AFN, but are welcome to participate in our public sessions.

 - Fundraising or development staff.
 Members of AFN must oversee or manage an organization’s giving programs.

-- Private foundations that only use their endowment or fundraising for internal programs or operations.
+- Private foundations which use their endowment or fundraising for internal programs or operations

 How do I know if I fund asset building?